 Jargon Busting Around Buying and Selling Property

-Unless you buy and sell property regularly, (which let’s face it most of us do not) then the jargon used by lawyers when dealing with your property can be confusing or just down right unintelligible.
-Below are some of the commonly used words and phrases which may be used for flats and apartments, together with an explanation of what they mean.
+Unless you buy and sell property regularly, (which let’s face it most of us do not) then the complicated language used by lawyers when dealing with your property can be confusing or just downright unintelligible.
+In this jargon-busting article, we have listed some of the commonly used words and phrases which may be used for flats and apartments, together with an explanation of what they mean.

 Share transfer